-Alcoholism has had a negative effect on Native American communities, however, causing emotional turmoil, physical health problems, and economic burdens.
-Native Americans have higher rates of alcohol use disorders compared with other racial groups (10.7% versus 7.6%).1 The high prevalence of alcohol abuse in the population has contributed to a false stereotype that a majority, or all Native Americans have unhealthy relationships with alcohol, when this is simply not true.3
+Alcohol misuse has had a negative effect on Native American communities, however, causing emotional turmoil, physical health problems, and economic burdens.
+Native Americans have higher rates of alcohol use disorders compared with other racial groups (10.7% versus 7.6%).1 The high prevalence of Native American alcohol misuse in the population has contributed to a false stereotype that a majority, or all Native Americans have unhealthy relationships with alcohol, when this is simply not true.3

 When European colonists arrived in America, they brought large amounts of distilled spirits and wine and quickly found they could trade alcohol for much-needed necessities such as fur and other resources and that they could gain a negotiating advantage by offering free alcohol to the Native Americans during trades.3

 Heavy alcohol consumption and drunkenness were common among the colonists, who provided an early model of excessive drinking to the Native Americans whose alcohol, up to that point, was hardly worth noting.3

 Early demand of alcohol in trade deals, along with no regulation, strong encouragement from traders, a new model of recreational drinking, and little historical consumption, made alcohol misuse a quickly evolving problem in Native American communities and began a generational model for heavy patterns of consumption.3

 While there is speculation that the high rates of problematic alcohol use among Native Americans originated as a result of early ceremonial use of alcohol, this theory ignores the fact that there was no access to highly potent distilled spirits and relatively rare frequency of use prior to colonization.3